Mbialowas10/ISD_FALL_2025_Demonstrations/README.md

 ## Module
 Module 1 - Object Oriented programming and Unit Testing.
+Module 2 - Inheritenance, Abstraction, Encapuslation, Polymorphism, OH My!

 ## Demonstration
 Unit testing was helpful to ensure my code works as expected.
 Please remember to name Class Definition with Test.

+NOTES about module 2 ie. what things were important for you learning.